-To play these notes correctly, it takes a slight adjustment in the air speed as you move from low C to G and then to high C.
+To play these notes correctly, it takes a slight adjustment in the air speed as you move from low G to C and then to high G.

 Over time, your muscle memory will help you remember how each note feels so that playing each note correctly will become fairly simple.